 - sillyInC.c — a

-sillyArrayinCfunction that does several odd things when passed an array and a couple of integers as arguments.
+sillyArrayinCfunction that does several odd things when passed an array of integers and a couple of integers as arguments.

 — a very incomplete implementation, in MIPS assembler,